marcdejesus/Senior-Design-Group4/README.md

 First, you'll want your own local project where you can conduct your work.
 Visual Studio projects are very large, so we can't upload the entire project folder to GitHub.

-You'll need to create a new .NET Maui App, name it 'WellnessApp' and select a directory to place it in, don't place it in the GitHub Repository Folder.
+You'll need to create a new .NET Maui App, name it 'WellnessApp' (EXACTLY 'WellnessApp') and select a directory to place it in, don't place it in the GitHub Repository Folder.

 Select '.NET 8.0 (Long Term Support)' for the framework.